NordicSemiconductor/pc-nrfconnect-shared/README.md

 # pc-nrfconnect-devdep

-This project procides common package dependencies for pc-nrfconnect-* packages.
+This project provides common package dependencies for pc-nrfconnect-* packages.